Category : Urban Gradens

 It was fascinating to see such a vast area of either derelict or unused land.
 At the moment, developement appears in relatively small pockets, but hopefully its status as a Green Enterprise District will see the area transformed.

-Tags:Green Enterprise District, Lea Valley, Olympic Stadium, Stratford
+Lea Valley, Stratford

 I pass this derelict flower bed everytime I head back into London on the M4.
 Situated near the West Lodge Gate at the south west corner of Gunnersbury Park, it must also seen by the thousands of motorists who every day negotiate the Chiswick Roundabout.
 Completely negleted, there is very little left of the original planting.
 Normally passing it at a brisk pace in a car, I didn’t realize how big it was until I walked around it last Sunday.
 So, a project for guerrilla gardeners?